 Basically, four groups of criteria are to be used in making weeding decisions:

 Any publication that is a duplicate copy or has been superceded can, and should, be discarded.
-For a listing of many documents which become obsolete see the "List of Superceded Depository Documents" both online and in Appendix C of "Instructions to Depository Libraries."
+For a listing of many documents which become obsolete see the "List of Superceded Depository Documents".
 Other candidates for weeding are: